-Travel to Paris by high-speed train.
-I list 12 things that surprised me about the Thalys train from Amsterdam to Paris to help you prepare for the journey!
+Will you travel to Paris by high-speed train?
+Here I list 12 things that surprised me about the Thalys train from Amsterdam to Paris to help you prepare for the journey in 2023!

 The Thalys is the Amsterdam to Paris train and it is advertised as a cheap way to travel to Paris.
 I’m subscribed to the newsletter and they spam my inbox with teasers like “travel to Paris by train for only €35”.

 When you hop over to this website to book your Thalys tickets you need some patience and stamina to find those cheap tickets.